digital-asset/daml/docs/source/daml/intro/1_Token.rst

 1 Basic contracts
 =================

-To begin with, you're going to write a very small DAML template, which represents a self-issued, non-transferrable token.
+To begin with, you're going to write a very small DAML template, which represents a self-issued, non-transferable token.
 Because it's a minimal template, it isn't actually useful on its own - you'll make it more useful later - but it's enough that it can show you the most basic concepts:

 - Transactions
 - DAML Modules and Files